vipulkatwal/meme/README.md

 # MemeHustle 🚀

-Welcome to **MemeHustle** — the futuristic meme trading platform where you can buy, sell, and battle memes in real time!
+Welcome to **MemeHustle** — the futuristic meme trading platform where you can bid, and battle memes in real time!
 JPEGs finally get the respect (and market) they deserve.

 ---